vgarcia13/flight-data-enrichment-system/README.md

-# FlyFlat Flight Data Enrichment System
+# Flight Data Enrichment System

 A system for managing, enriching, and visualizing flight data.
 It features both Django and FastAPI backends, background task processing with Celery, and a dashboard for monitoring.
 The project is containerized with Docker and uses SQLite for development.